Ask yourself one question: "Do I feel lucky?" Well, do you, punk?

 In "Sudden Impact", Harry's backup gun is an AMP Auto Mag 180 (made by the designer himself from parts he had in his basement).
 AMP was bankrupt by the time the film was made, and very few Auto Mags were made during production.

 Supposedly Enforced in Real Life: It's been claimed that the Auto-Mag jammed so often that they kept a diver on set to retrieve the pistol every time Clint got pissed and threw it off the pier.

 Ripped from the Headlines: Dirty Harry fought obvious stand-ins for the Zodiac Killer (in Dirty Harry) and the Symbionese Liberation Army (in The Enforcer).
-This is lampshaded in the 2007 movie Zodiac, where David Toschi, the detective who served as the inspiration for Dirty Harry, sees the movie and has to face the fact that Real Life crimes can't be solved by just shooting someone.
+This is lampshaded in the 2007 movie Zodiac, where David Toschi, the detective who served as the inspiration for Dirty Harry (as well as Bullitt), sees the movie and has to face the fact that Real Life crimes can't be solved by just shooting someone.

 Series composer Lalo Schifrin may be absent from one Callahan entry, The Enforcer, but his name certainly isn't.
-Though it did go to one of the villains.
+Though it did go to one of Bobby Maxwell's men.

 Title Drop: His partner in the first film wanted to know why people call inspector Callahan, Dirty Harry.
 He gets mixed answers.
 It wasn't until after Harry talks a man out of jumping by insulting him, that he tells his new partner the real reason:

 Harry: Now you know why they call me Dirty Harry.
 Every dirty job that comes along...